sofiaoreis/lithium-slicer/README_SFL.md

 # Running LithiumSlicer with SFL output

-To get all these data, our infrastructure obtains dinamically the data from output_sfl (the JSON files) and run the lithium-slicer for each of them, just using the project name and the bug number.

-The script `generate_seeds.py` will get the first five files (by default) in ranking list for each bug number in data/ProjectName/*.json and save the data a seed_file.
-This file will be read by the script that will run the main program.

-The bash script `runner.sh` uses `run_lithium.py` to run the minimization.
+To run lithium-slicer with the SFL it need add the SFL output in app/data directory.
+The bash script `runner.sh` encapsulates the `run_lithium.py` to run the minimization process.

+The inputs to `runner.sh` are as follows:
+- Project name
+- Bug number(s)

 ## Setup
+Copy the `output_sfl` content to `data` directory.
+The script `generate_inputs.py` need to read each json file in the data directory to extract the data for lithium-slicer.

-Copy the output_sfl content to data directory.
-For example, the JSON files in `Chart` should maintain the files in structure data/Chart/*.json.
+For example, the json files related to `Chart` project should be in `lithium-slicer/app/data/Chart/*.json`.

 ## Examples
+- Running only one bug (e.g. Chart-1b)
-- Running bug 1 for Chart project `$> ./runner.sh Chart 1`
+    - `$> ./runner.sh Chart 1`
+- Running one or more bugs (e.g. Time-5b,6b)
-- Running bug 1 and 2 for Chart project `$> ./runner.sh Chart 1,2`
+    - `$> ./runner.sh Time 5,6`
-- Running all bugs for Chart project `$> ./runner.sh Chart 0`
+- Running all bugs from a project (e.g. Lang-1b,...,65b)
+    - `$> ./runner.sh Lang 0`